Skip to main content

 Q&T: Questions Without Answers only Truth

-At this moment in my life, I am in a place of transition and I asked, what are some of the major questions we ask God and more importantly what are the answers to these questions.
+At this moment in my life, I am in a place of transition, and I asked: What are some of the major questions we ask God, and, more importantly, what are the answers to these questions?
 I found there are three major questions we ask.

 Question 1: When?

-When will it happen, when will my prayer be answered, when will I see a change, when will I know that God has changed things, when do I need to do what's asked of me?
+When will it happen?
+When will my prayer be answered?
+When will I see a change?
+When will I know that God has changed things?
+When do I need to do what's asked of me?
 There are a lot of when questions.
 This question is about timing.

-You may or may not have heard this verse before but it gives a little perspective, "But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day."
+You may or may not have heard this verse before, but it gives a little perspective: "But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day."
 2 Peter 3:8.

 The problem isn't whether or not God will work in our lives in the different areas we are searching for answers, because He will.
 The problem is that we forget that God's timing is not ours.
 As cliché as this may sound its true.
-Sometimes God does answer the when question and give us a timeline for things but many times He does not.
+Sometimes God does answer the when question and give us a timeline for things, but many times He does not.
 When He doesn't give us the answer to when there is a truth to remember.

 Question 2: How?

-How is it going to happen, how can God do this, how will God answer, how is this possible, how can he work out this situation?
+How is it going to happen?
+How can God do this?
+How will God answer?
+How is this possible?
+How can he work out this situation?
 The when question can be frustrating but the how question goes a little deeper.
 This question is about provision.

 Two verses come to mind when I think about this question.
 Matthew 6:26 says, "Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?"
 And Jeremiah 29:11 says, "For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future."

 God has an amazing plan for each of our lives.
-Worrying about how, will do nothing but cause problems for ourselves.
-Many times we wont see how until it is accomplished.
+Worrying about how will do nothing but cause problems for ourselves.
+Many times, we won't see how until it is accomplished.
 When it feels as though we will never know how, there is a truth to remember.

 Truth: God is big enough to do anything.
 He loves and cares about us enough to be engaged.
-Trusting him to provide as he promised in His word is whats important.
+Trusting him to provide as he promised in His word is what's important.

 Question 3: Why?